Hardcore Justice (2021): Aftermath

-On the April 15 episode of Impact!, Eddie Edwards and Willie Mack were in the ring, addressing their loss to Violent By Design (VBD) at Hardcore Justice, and called them out for a challenge and accused them for attacking Tommy Dreamer during the show.
-VBD came out and Eric Young explained to Edwards that he had nothing to do with Dreamer being laid out prior to Hardcore War.
+On the April 15 episode of Impact!, Eddie Edwards and Willie Mack were in the ring, addressing their loss to Violent By Design (VBD) at Hardcore Justice, and called them out for a challenge and accused them of attacking Tommy Dreamer during the show.
+VBD came out, and Eric Young explained to Edwards that he had nothing to do with Dreamer being laid out before Hardcore War.
 VBD then surround the ring to attack Edwards and Mack, but Chris Sabin and James Storm arrive to chase them away.
-As VBD retreat up the ramp, Storm challenges them against the men in the ring to a match at Rebellion.
-After the show, Impact announced that the eight-man tag team match will take place at the event.
+As VBD retreats up the ramp, Storm challenges them against the men in the ring to a match at Rebellion.
+After the show, Impact announced that the eight-man tag team match would take place at the event.

 On the April 15 episode of Impact!, a retirement ceremony was held for Jazz but was interrupted by Impact Knockouts Tag Team Champions Fire 'N Flava (Kiera Hogan and Tasha Steelz), leading to an impromptu non-title match where Jazz teamed with Jordynne Grace to defeat Fire 'N Flava.
-Following the ceremony, Impact EVP Scott D'Amore berated Fire 'N Flava backstage and booked them to defend the tag titles against Jazz and Grace at Rebellion, but Jazz chose to honor the previous match stipulation and told Grace that she will find a new tag team partner for her at Rebellion.
+Following the ceremony, Impact EVP Scott D'Amore berated Fire 'N Flava backstage and booked them to defend the tag titles against Jazz and Grace at Rebellion, but Jazz chose to honor the previous match stipulation and told Grace that she would find a new tag team partner for her at Rebellion.
 The following week, Grace defeated Hogan by disqualification and was beaten down by her and Steelz, but was saved by the debuting Rachael Ellering, confirming her as Grace's tag team partner.

-On the April 15 episode of Impact!, Sami Callihan called out Trey Miguel, congratulating him for his work at Hardcore Justice and asks that he join him.
-Miguel refused and Callihan revealed that he took out Tommy Dreamer, ensuring that Miguel got a spot in the Hardcore War main event.
-Callihan extends his hand to be shaked but Miguel attacks him instead, with Callihan taking out Miguel with an exploder suplex onto a chair.
+On the April 15 episode of Impact!, Sami Callihan called out Trey Miguel, congratulated him on his work at Hardcore Justice, and asked that he join him.
+Miguel refused, and Callihan revealed that he took out Tommy Dreamer, ensuring that Miguel got a spot in the Hardcore War main event.
+Callihan extends his hand to be shaken but Miguel attacks him instead, with Callihan taking out Miguel with an exploder suplex onto a chair.
 As Callihan walks up the ramp, Miguel gets to his feet.
 After the show, Impact announced that Callihan and Miguel will fight each other in a Last Man Standing match at Rebellion.